Omermuhammadi/ML-Projects-End-to-End/README.md

 ## This is an end-to-end machine learning project for predicting student performance.
-I followed Krish Naik's tutorials to learn and build this project.

 ## What I Learned
 Through this project, I learned how to: